Annually, there are an average of 300 applicants to the PhD program and 175 to the MA program. The acceptance rate is

 • Official GRE test scores, no more than 5 years old (the Institution Code for reporting official scores is 1851)

 • A completed Department of English Admissions Review Coversheet

 • Statement of purpose (a statement of about 500 words presenting the applicant's reasons for wishing to pursue graduate work in English, and relating that work to professional and other goals)

 • Writing sample:

-* English Studies candidates should send one sample of no more than 20 pages in an area reflective of your graduate research interests.
+* English Studies candidates should send one standard sample of no more than 20 pages in an area reflective of your graduate research interests.
 A creative and critical sample are not required.

 • Applications for the Program for Writers should upload one creative writing sample, approximately 20 pages of prose and/or 5 to 8 poems.
 Poetry may be single-spaced but prose must be double-spaced, and all samples should use a font no smaller than 12 pts.
 Please indicate whether the prose is creative nonfiction, short fiction or an excerpt from a novel.
 Program for Writers applicants may, in addition, send a sample of literary criticism of no more than 20 pages.
 A standard English sample is not required.